InfoOT: Information Maximizing Optimal Transport: Information Maximizing OT

 Instead of directly interpreting the OT plan as the joint distribution for the mutual information, we use it to inform the definition of a different one.
 In particular, we treat $\Gamma_{ij}$ as \emph{the weight of pair $(x_i, y_j)$ within the empirical samples drawn from the unknown joint distribution with density $f_{XY}$}.
 Intuitively, $\Gamma_{ij}$ defines what empirical samples we obtain by sampling from the joint distribution.
 Given a transportation plan $\Gamma$, the kernelized joint density in \eqref{eq_kde_def} can be rewritten as

 The $1/n$ factor is dropped as the plan $\Gamma$ is already normalized ($\sum_{ij} \Gamma_{ij} = 1$).
-Specifically, we replace the prespecified paired samples in \eqref{eq_kde_def} with the ones selected by the plan $\Gamma$. \begin{definition}[Kernelized Mutual Information] The KDE estimated mutual information reads
+Specifically, we replace the prespecified paired samples in \eqref{eq_kde_def} with the ones selected by the transportation plan $\Gamma$. \begin{definition}[Kernelized Mutual Information] The KDE estimated mutual information reads

-\end{definition} The normalizing constant $Z_h$ in equation (\ref{eq_kde_def}) cancels out while calculating the ratio between joint and marginal probability densities.
+\end{definition} The estimation has two folds: (1) approximating the joint distribution with KDE, and (2) estimating the integral in \eqref{eq_mi_def} with paired empirical sample $(x_i, y_j)$ weighted by $\Gamma_{ij}$.
+The normalizing constant $Z_h$ in equation (\ref{eq_kde_def}) cancels out while calculating the ratio between joint and marginal probability densities.
 To maximize the empirical mutual information $\hat{I}_\Gamma(X, Y)$, the plan has to map close-by points $i,k$ to close-by points $j,l$.
 Maximizing this information can be interpreted as an optimal transport problem:

+The optimization problem above will be refered to as \textbf{InfoOT}.
 Instead of pairwise (Euclidean) distances, the transportation cost is now the log ratio between the estimated marginal and joint densities.
 The following lemma illustrates the asymptotic relation between the kernel estimated mutual information and the entropic regularizer. \begin{lemma} When $h \rightarrow 0$ and $K(\cdot)$ is the Gaussian kernel, we have $\hat{I}_\Gamma(X, Y) \rightarrow -H(\Gamma) + \log(nm)$. \end{lemma} When the bandwidth $h$ goes to zero, the estimated density is the sum of delta functions centered at the samples, and the estimated mutual information degenerates back to the standard entropic regularizer \citep{cuturi2013sinkhorn}.

 Note that the formulation of InfoOT does not require the support of $X$ and $Y$ to be comparable.
 Similar to Gromov-Wasserstein \citep{memoli2011gromov}, InfoOT only relies on intra-domain distances, which makes it an appropriate objective for aligning distributions when the supports do not lie in the same metric space, e.g., supports with different modalities or dimensionalities, as section \ref{sec_cell} shows.